tejashah88/tiktok-mass-archiver/README.md

 # Update submodules by pulling for each one
 git submodule update --recursive --remote

+# Delete the existing environments in case any dependencies for yt-dlp and TikTok-Multi-Downloader have changed
+call scripts/reset.cmd

+# Install updated dependencies for yt-dlp and TikTok-Multi-Downloader
+call scripts/setup.cmd
 ```

 ### Note about downloading private data (for developers)